jcoalter/lc-spreadsheets/_episodes/03-dates-as-data.md

 ---

 Dates in spreadsheets are stored in one column.
-Whilst this seems the most natural way to record dates, it actually is not a good practice.
-A spreadsheet application will display the dates in seemingly correct way (for the human eye) but how it actually handles and stores the dates may be problematic.
+While this seems the most natural way to record dates, it is not considered best practice.
+A spreadsheet application will display the dates in a way that seems like a good way to humans, but how the platform handles and stores the dates may be problematic.

-In particular, please remember that functions that are valid for a given spreadsheet program (be it LibreOffice, Microsoft Excel, OpenOffice.org, Gnumeric, etc.) are usually guaranteed to be compatible only within the same famly of products.
-If you will later need to export the data and need to conserve the timestamps you are better off handling them using custom solutions.
+One important point to remember is that functions that are valid for a given spreadsheet program (be it LibreOffice, Microsoft Excel, OpenOffice.org, Gnumeric, etc.) are usually only compatible within the same family of products.
+If you need to export the data and need to conserve the timestamps you are better off handling them using custom solutions.

-Let's try with a simple challenge.
+Let's start with a challenge.

 > ## Challenge: pulling month, day and year out of dates ##
 >
-> - In the `Dates` tab of your Excel file you have some more training data from 2017.
+> - In the `Dates` tab of the Excel file you have some more training data from 2017.
 There's a `date` column.
 > - Let’s extract month and year from the dates to new columns.
 For this we can use the built in Excel functions
 >
 > ```